Peptides for Muscle Growth: Science, Safety, and Legal Alternatives

 - IGF-1 promotes muscle protein synthesis and fat metabolism

-Growth hormone secretagogues attempt to hijack this pathway by either mimicking GHRH (like CJC-1295) or ghrelin (like ipamorelin) to artificially boost GH production.
+Growth hormone secretagogues target this pathway by either mimicking GHRH (like CJC-1295) or ghrelin (like ipamorelin) to increase GH production.
 MK-677 (Ibutamoren) is often discussed alongside peptides but is technically a non-peptidic compound that mimics ghrelin.

-The evidence for peptides working for muscle growth in healthy, trained individuals is surprisingly weak.
+The evidence for peptides producing meaningful muscle growth in healthy, trained individuals is limited.
 While some studies show peptides can increase growth hormone levels, this doesn't necessarily translate to meaningful muscle gains.

 Key limitations in the research: